- What is the female orgasm?

 Orgasms induced through penetrative vaginal sex (also referred to as coital orgasms) are often compared to those which involve other means of sexual stimulation (also known as non-coital orgasms).
 The basis of this separation is similar to that which separates vaginal and clitoral orgasms, except it also involves aspects of a partner’s involvement.
 A partner is always involved in an orgasm which occurs as a result of penetrative vaginal sex and may also be involved in a non-coital orgasm.
 Research has shown that sex with a partner involves emotional intimacy which is absent in self induced orgasm.

 This classification system is most concerned with the presence or absence of a partner during orgasm, rather than the stimulation techniques used to induce orgasm.

 Orgasm occurs in response to sexual stimulation, and thus women who are sexually stimulated, either through partnered intercourse or masturbation, can experience orgasm.

 Evidence suggests that virtually all women can experience an orgasm although some never do, either due to physical or psychosocial factors.
 The degree of sexual stimulation required to cause an orgasm varies from woman to woman.
-Female orgasm in response to visual, without physical sexual stimulation has been recorded, but typically fairly intense sexual stimulation, and particularly clitoral stimulation is necessary to induce orgasm.
+Female orgasm in response to visual stimuli without physical sexual stimulation has been recorded, but typically fairly intense sexual stimulation, particularly clitoral stimulation, is necessary to induce orgasm.